adamtilson/ense271/lab-4/lab-doc.md

 ![Drag](res/18-drag.png)

-It may be tricky to find the connector on the banner, look to the right side of it, which will be different in each of the images.
+It may be tricky to find the connector on the banner, look to the right side of it, which will be different in each of the images, due to the positioning.

-Once you have the settings right, connect the other images to their keyframe to the right, and connect the last image back to the first page.
+Once you have the animation settings correct, connect each images to their keyframe to theie right, and connect the final image back to the first artboard.

 Test the page.
 Drag through your images all the way to the right, and then all the way back to the left.
-The limitation to this animation is that you can only drag in this specific order, but it's still a need animation.
+The limitation to this animation is that you can only drag in this specific order, but it's still a neat animation.

 ## Five image carousel with arrows and progress buttons